Keisukes4n/php-development-environment/README.md

 # php-development-environment
-This repository is personal development environment for PHP on The docker.
+This repository is personal development environment for the PHP and the Postgres on the docker.

 ## Port number
+* 9000: PHP-fpm
-* Nginx: 49152
+* 49152: Nginx
-* PHP-fpm: 9000
+* 49153: Adminer

 ## License
 CC BY 4.0